LadyMozzarella/FrameworkBenchmarksDocs/docs/docs/Benchmarking/Getting-Started-Benchmarking.md

 2. Enable passwordless sudo access ([Google for help](https://www.google.com/#hl=en&q=passwordless%20sudo)).

 After this, clone our repository and run `toolset/run-tests.py --help` for detailed guidance.
-You can also refer to the [Benchmark Suite Setup README file](../setup/README.md) for more information.
+You can also refer to the [Benchmark Suite Setup file](https://github.com/TechEmpower/FrameworkBenchmarks/blob/master/toolset/setup/README.md) for more information.

 **Installation and Usage Details**